Aplas99/StudySync/README.md

 # StudySync
 StudySync is an app that syncs all your studying material across all platforms(Windows,Android, Mac/IOS, Linux).
 This project utilizes ASP.NET Core and C#.

+MVP:
+- [x] Add/ delete index cards (basic crud operations)
+- [] Account creation
+- [] Index cards are stored under the logged in account
+- [] Build front-end with Javascript and React

+Long-Term Goals:
+- [] Build a desktop app version using electron

 # What is ASP.NET Core?
 - ASP.NET Core is an open source C# web-development framework for building web apps on the .NET platform.
 - ASP or "Active Server Pages" - Dynamic web pages, usually connected to a database.